nikouu/TinyWordle/README.md

 Actually made it larger

 ### Taking the internal implementation of dotnet functions
-Theoretrically this then gets rid of the guards and other overheads.
+Theoretically this then gets rid of the guards and other overheads.
 But turns out this is way too above what I'm doing because I have to unravel lots of stuff

 ## Attempt 15 (-16 KB)
 The light linker playing round, trying flags from the [MSVC linker documentation](https://docs.microsoft.com/en-us/cpp/build/reference/linker-options?view=msvc-170).
 I do try a lot more options than written, but mostly with zero effect.